iapyeh/sshscript/v3a/index.md

 # SSHScript v3.1

-SSHScript is a Python automation library and `.spy` script runner for executing commands locally or over SSH.
-Its primary interface is the regular Python `Session` API; the optional Dollar syntax provides a compact notation for standalone automation scripts.
+SSHScript brings local commands, SSH automation, and Python control flow into one programming model.
+Its primary interface is the regular Python `Session` API, while the optional Dollar syntax offers concise notation for standalone `.spy` scripts.

 ## Why SSHScript?

-SSHScript keeps command execution, SSH connections, privilege changes, interactive programs, file transfer, and Python control flow in one programming model.
-The same `Session` code can begin on localhost, enter a remote host, and return safely through nested context managers.
+Use the same Session model to run a command on localhost, connect to a remote host, enter a privileged or interactive context, transfer files, and return cleanly through nested context managers.
+Python remains available for data processing, branching, exceptions, testing, and integration with existing applications.

-Version 3.1 also makes automation behavior more explicit:
+SSHScript v3.1 emphasizes predictable and secure automation:

-- commands are non-empty strings, so dynamic argument lists can be quoted deliberately with `shlex.join()`;
+- commands are explicit non-empty strings;
-- SSH host keys are verified by default;
+- dynamic argument lists can be safely assembled with `shlex.join()`;
-- script execution and `.spy` imports are scoped instead of changing process-wide Python behavior; and
+- SSH host keys are verified by default; and
-- credential-free tests cover the public module API and optional Dollar syntax.
+- imports, threads, and script execution remain scoped instead of changing process-wide Python behavior.

 ## Installation

-SSHScript requires Python 3.9 or newer.
+SSHScript requires Python 3.9 or newer:

 ```sh
 python3 -m pip install sshscript